kudo104/kudo104.github.io/content/post/Hooking with frida/index.md

 You can based on offset after decompile to hooking funtions not defined in GCC,MSVC,..

-Here is an example.
+Example from Line CTF 2023 finish.exe.
 I want to hook the list of functions below to trace the flow of the program.

 ![List of funtion](1.png)